 If Yang luchan’s martial art consisted solely of soft flowing form, he would have been of no use to the emperor, and a joke to the emperor’s soldiers.
 Yang Luchan’s skill of neutralizing and redirecting must have allowed him to grapple, or at least negate the grappling techniques of the toughest soldiers within the imperial guard.
 This would not have been impossible considering the rich competitive grappling tradition in the Chen village which still exists to this day.

-Yang Luchan’s eldest son Yang Ban Hou (1837-1892) was said to have learned his fathers martial art from a young age and eventually became a skilled fighter.
+Yang Luchan’s second son Yang Ban Hou (1837-1892) was said to have learned his fathers martial art from a young age and to have trained ceaselessly until he became a skilled fighter.
 Like his father he was made to train Manchurian soldiers, and among these soldiers, one of his most notable students was Wu Quanyou (1834–1902) who himself would go on to become a teacher of Taijiquan and contribute to the founding of his own family style, Wu family Taijiquan which is one of the most popular styles practiced today.

 The compilation of writings of Yang Ban Hou contain everything from information on attacking the opponent’s fascia, vessels and tendons in order to mame and/or cause death, to information on Taiji as a philosophical concept and its connection to other esoteric theory such as the Dao, the Eight Trigrams, The Book of Changes, and its overall application to human life.
 These classics give the reader some insight into the minds of the family of martial artists during that period, and tell us that their martial arts practice was simply one small part of a greater philosophy of life.